chunshun/DL/chapter1/dimension reduction.md

 * Min-max scaling (many people call this normalization) is quite simple: values are shifted and rescaled so that they end up ranging from 0 to 1.
 We do this by subtracting the min value and dividing by the max minus the min.
 Scikit-Learn provides a transformer called MinMaxScaler for this.
 It has a feature_range hyperparameter that lets you change the range if you don’t want 0–1 for some reason.

 * Standardization is quite different: first it subtracts the mean value (so standardized values always have a zero mean), and then it divides by the variance so that the resulting distribution has unit variance

+        As with all the transformations, it is important to fit the scalers to the training data only, not to the full dataset (including the test set).
+        Only then can you use them to transform the training set and the test set (and new data).

+**DecisionTreeRegressor**
+This is a powerful model, capable of finding complex nonlinear relationships in the data